-the robot cannot walk on their connecting circle segment if this is also inside another obstacle region.
+The planning process is a little bit more complex than it appears at first sight: As obstacles can overlap, ingoing and outgoing edges of the same circle are not necessarily connected, because the robot cannot walk on their connecting circle segment if this is also inside another obstacle region.
 Therefore, the planner manages a set of walkable (non-overlapping) segments for each circle, which reduces the number of outgoing edges that are expanded when a circle is reached from a certain ingoing edge.
 However, this also breaks the association between the obstacle circles and the nodes of the search graph, because since some outgoing edges are unreachable from a certain ingoing one, the same circle can be reached again later through another ingoing edge that now opens up the connection to other outgoing edges.
 To solve this problem, circles are cloned for each yet unreached segment, which makes the circle segments the actual nodes in the search graph.
 However, as the graph is created during the search process, this cloning also only happens on demand.

-6.5.4 Forbidden Areas
+6.4.4 Forbidden Areas